btedev/coder-night-wordsearch/README.md

 This is the first program I've written in Scala.
-My goal was to complete the assignment following the 80/20 rule of writing as much as possible (~ 80%) of the program in a functional style while using imperative programming only when necessary (e.g. for input, output, database writes, etc.).
+My goal was to complete the assignment following the 80/20 rule of writing as much as possible (~ 80%) of the program in a functional style while using imperative programming only when necessary (e.g. for input).

 Since I'm new to Scala, this first attempt is very likely not close to idiomatic Scala.
 As regards functional vs. imperative programming, I will note